Bed Sores on Dogs: Preventing and Treating Pressure Sores

 Increase Mobility

-If your dog has mobility issues, physical therapy, including hydrotherapy, treadmill work, and passive range of motion exercises may be helpful to rebuild muscle mass and get your dog moving again.
+If your dog has mobility issues, physical therapy, including hydrotherapy, treadmill work, and passive range of motion exercises, may be helpful to rebuild muscle mass and get your dog moving again.
 Your veterinarian will be able to help you make a plan or refer you to a rehabilitation veterinarian.

-Part of any mobility workup will include evaluating your dog for pain and discomfort.
+Any mobility workup will include evaluating your dog for pain and discomfort.
 Treating underlying pain may improve your dog’s mobility because she feels better.

 Supporting your dog in a standing position for even a few minutes several times a day can help to relieve pressure and improve quality of life – after all, most dogs want to be moving around and checking out their world, not stuck in the same spot.